-The capacity outlook model functionality typically used to model the eastern and south-eastern gas systems of Australia in the GSOO The gas objects of PLEXOS can be used to represent all these hydrogen elements.
+The capacity outlook model functionality typically used to model the eastern and south-eastern gas systems of Australia in the GSOO can be used to represent all these hydrogen elements.
 Figure 15 illustrates how hydrogen production and demand are implemented in capacity outlook models using gas field, gas plant, and gas storage objects:

-- Gas field objects are may be used to represent the water supply 14.
-The cost of water for the production of hydrogen may be given as a production cost of the gas field, and may be limited by the assumed availability of water. - Electrolysers, green steel and ammonia facilities are implemented as gas plant objects which are connected to gas fields, to a hydrogen demand node, and to an electricity node. - Electrolyser, ammonia and green steel electricity consumption is given as the gas plant energy usage. - The hydrogen demand is implemented using injections-only gas storage objects, with monthly hydrogen demand targets applied as monthly targets for the gas storage levels.
+- Gas field objects may be used to represent the water supply30. - Electrolysers, green steel and ammonia facilities are implemented as gas plant objects which are connected to gas fields, to a hydrogen demand node, and to an electricity node. - Electrolyser, ammonia and green steel electricity consumption is given as the gas plant energy usage. - The hydrogen demand is implemented using injections-only gas storage objects, with monthly hydrogen demand targets applied as monthly targets for the gas storage levels.